 Investigative interviews usually involve verbal interactions where interviewees self-generate the information items to disclose.
 In such verbal exchanges, interviewees can provide irrelevant information, lie, or forget about details they would have otherwise disclosed had they remembered.
 Another limitation is that this research cannot capture the unspoken influences of real-time conversations.
 For example, an interviewer might express disbelief with a frown or approval with a smile.
 Those expressions might affect the interviewee’s cost-benefit considerations regarding current and prospective disclosures.
 And an interviewee could strategically offer tentative disclosures by nodding in agreement or shaking their head to disconfirm a claim.

 We acknowledge that our research is limited regarding the additional layers of interaction a verbal interview can bring.
 However, our current focus is to examine the mechanisms underlying what interviewees actively choose to disclose.
 The present research design allowed participants to actively choose what to disclose and is a prudent design, given our objective.
 The current research study cannot generalize to passive disclosures.
 Nonetheless, our procedure included nuance.
 Participants received the probabilities of disclosure outcomes before disclosure and the consequences of decisions afterward.
 These aspects of our design aimed to mimic the appraisal of potential outcomes, such as the perceived positive and negative interviewer reactions.
-Moreover, our protocols, namely, the substantial prizes, mades the consequences of participants’ decisions tangible, not merely imagined.
+Our protocols, namely, the substantial prizes, made the consequences of participants’ decisions tangible, not merely imagined.
+Nonetheless, we must admit that the possibility of not winning a few hundred US dollars pales in comparison to the costs interviewees might face.
+This limitation with external validity is an issue investigative interviewing research needs to surmount with creative research designs.

 Studies that have used verbal interviews also include background stories.
 Those stories guide the coding of verbal interviews by providing predefined criteria of what constitutes legitimate disclosures as opposed to irrelevant ones and lies.
 Coding verbal interviews can generate new information items that researchers did not anticipate, and we acknowledge that advantage.
 However, our current goal was to examine the mechanisms of what interviewees choose to disclose, not the generation of new information from background stories.
 Additionally, coding breaks down verbal interviews into a list of legitimate items interviewees have disclosed.
 Our procedure retained the essential aspect of flagging legitimate disclosures and eliminated potential coding errors.